Insulin Lispro, Recombinant (IN-su-lin LIS-pro, ree-KOM-bi-nant)

 How to Store and Dispose of This Medicine

-- The cartridge or pen that you are currently using should not be refrigerated.
-You should store the cartridge or pen at room temperature in a cool place, away from direct heat and light, for only 28 days.
+- Cartridge or pen: Do not refrigerate your cartridge or pen that you are currently using.
+Store the cartridge or pen at room temperature in a cool place, away from heat and direct light, up to 28 days.

 - Ask your pharmacist, doctor, or health caregiver about the best way to dispose of any leftover medicine, containers, and other supplies.
 You will also need to throw away old medicine after the expiration date has passed.

 - Throw away used needles in a hard, closed container that the needles cannot poke through.
 Keep this container away from children and pets.

 - Keep all medicine away from children and never share your medicine with anyone.

 Ask your doctor or pharmacist before using any other medicine, including over-the-counter medicines, vitamins, and herbal products.

 - Some medicines can change the amount of insulin you need to use and make it harder for you to control your diabetes.
 Make sure your doctor knows about all other medicines you are using.

 - Make sure your doctor knows if you are also using an oral medicine for blood sugar control (a thiazolidinedione medicine, such as pioglitazone, rosiglitazone, Actos®, Actoplus Met®, Avandia®).